nagyist/opendialog-dev-environment/README.md

 * `build-php.sh` - Rebuilds any containers that use PHP.
 Useful if you change php settings in `.env`
 * `reload-nginx.sh` - Reload Nginx in the Nginx container.
 Use this is you have altered Nginx config
-* `run-tests.sh` - Runs all phpunit tests for the associated application
 * `ssh-nginx.sh` - SSH to the nginx container
 * `ssh-workspace.sh` - SSH to the Workspace container
 * `start.sh` - Starts only the containers needed to run the app.
 Will not start workspace or test containers